amankushwaha0606/feedback-pin/README.md

 - Pins will appear at the location clicked.
 - Click on any existing pin to view or edit the feedback.
 - Refresh the page to see saved pins loaded from the backend.
+- In App.jsx file, there is a function named handleCanvasClick, you can use this to define on which component or level you want this functionality.

 ---